awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-instance-wizard.md

 + **VPC**: Select an existing VPC in which to create the security group\.
 + **Subnet**: You can launch an instance in a subnet associated with an Availability Zone, Local Zone, Wavelength Zone, or Outpost\.

   To launch the instance in an Availability Zone, select the subnet in which to launch your instance\.
 To create a new subnet, choose **Create new subnet** to go to the Amazon VPC console\.
-When you are done, return to the wizard and choose the Refresh icon to load your subnet in the list\.
+When you are done, return to the launch instance wizard and choose the Refresh icon to load your subnet in the list\.

   To launch the instance in a Local Zone, select a subnet that you created in the Local Zone\.

   To launch an instance in an Outpost, select a subnet in a VPC that you associated with the Outpost\.
 + **Auto\-assign Public IP**: Specify whether your instance receives a public IPv4 address\.
-By default, instances in a default subnet receive a public IPv4 address, and instances in a nondefault subnet do not\.
+By default, instances in a default subnet receive a public IPv4 address, and instances in a nondefault subnet don't\.
 You can select **Enable** or **Disable** to override the subnet's default setting\.
 For more information, see [Public IPv4 addresses](using-instance-addressing.md#concepts-public-addresses)\.
 + **Firewall \(security groups\)**: Use a security group to define firewall rules for your instance\.
 These rules specify which incoming network traffic is delivered to your instance\.
 All other traffic is ignored\.
 For more information about security groups, see [Amazon EC2 security groups for Linux instances](ec2-security-groups.md)\.

   If you add a network interface, you must specify the same security group in the network interface\.

   Select or create a security group as follows:
   + To select an existing security group, choose **Select existing security group**, and select your security group from **Common security groups**\.
   + To create a new security group, choose **Create security group**\.
-The wizard automatically defines the **launch\-wizard\-*x*** security group and creates an inbound rule to allow you to connect to your instance over SSH \(port 22\)\.
+The launch instance wizard automatically defines the **launch\-wizard\-*x*** security group and creates an inbound rule to allow you to connect to your instance over SSH \(port 22\)\.

     You can add rules to suit your needs\.
 For example, if your instance is a web server, open ports 80 \(HTTP\) and 443 \(HTTPS\) to allow internet traffic\.

     To add a rule, choose **Add security group rule**\.
 For **Type**, select the network traffic type\.
 The **Protocol** field is automatically filled in with the protocol to open to network traffic\.
 For **Source type**, select the source type\.
-To let the wizard add your computer's public IP address, choose **My IP**\.
+To let the launch instance wizard add your computer's public IP address, choose **My IP**\.
 However, if you are connecting through an ISP or from behind your firewall without a static IP address, you need to find out the range of IP addresses used by client computers\.
 **Warning**
 Rules that enable all IP addresses \(`0.0.0.0/0`\) to access your instance over SSH or RDP are acceptable if you are briefly launching a test instance and will stop or terminate it soon, but are unsafe for production environments\.
 You should authorize only a specific IP address or range of addresses to access your instance\.
 + **Advanced network configuration** – Available only if you choose a subnet\.

   **Network interface**
   + **Device index**: The index of the network card\.
-The primary network interface must be assigned to network card index 0\.
+The primary network interface must be assigned to network card index **0**\.
 Some instance types support multiple network cards\.
   + **Network interface**: Select **New interface** to let Amazon EC2 create a new interface, or select an existing, available network interface\.
   + **Description**: \(Optional\) A description for the new network interface\.
   + **Subnet**: The subnet in which to create the new network interface\.
 For the primary network interface \(`eth0`\), this is the subnet in which the instance is launched\.
 If you've entered an existing network interface for `eth0`, the instance is launched in the subnet in which the network interface is located\.